pudly/schmopera-hugo/content/articles/heavy-nights-schoenberg-brahms-the-lpo-and-goerne.md

 ---
-title: "Heavy nights: Schoenberg & Brahms, the LPO and Goerne"
+title: "Heavy nights: Schoenberg &amp; Brahms, the LPO and Goerne"
 ---

 Saturday night, the London Philharmonic Orchestra offered up a heavy evening of Schoenberg and Brahms, one that left us sunk in our seats and deeply satisfied.